 - Complete hands on species-specific handling training through RAR

 Research Occupational Health Program (ROHP)

-All faculty, staff, students, and volunteers who work with animals are required to enroll in the Research Occupational Health Program (ROHP).
+All faculty, staff, students, and volunteers who work with animals are required to enroll in the Research Occupational Health Program (ROHP), which is guided in part by IACUC's ROHP Requirements for Animal Health Policy.
 ROHP consists of training requirements and medical requirements, which are assigned based on the species of animal to which you are exposed and the type of work you do.

 Short-term visitors to the University whose work will not involve nonhuman primates or working in BSL-3 facilities may waive participation in ROHP by filling out the Short Term Visitors Waiver of Participation in the Research Occupational Health Program.
 Visitors who will be at the University for longer than five days may only waive participation in ROHP if they certify that they are enrolled in a comparable occupational health care program associated with animal care and use at their home institution.

-Volunteers working with animals may be able to waive participation in ROHP by completing a Occupational Health and Safety Certification and Waiver for Volunteers.
-Please contact the Office of Occupational Health and Safety by phone at 612-626-5008 or at firstname.lastname@example.org for further information regarding waivers for volunteers.
+Volunteers working with animals may be able to waive participation in ROHP by completing an Occupational Health and Safety Certification and Waiver for Volunteers.
+Please contact the Office of Occupational Health and Safety by phone at (612) 626-5008 or at email@example.com for further information regarding waivers for volunteers.